Emily always aimed to be at the top. She just had to be number one. There was only one problem: Her sister Heather.

 No one understood what had happened.
 When I heard about it, I couldn’t believe it.
 It came out of nowhere.
 Heather had gotten so much better, hadn’t she?

 At the funeral, Emily told me in tears that Heather had never gotten over the fact that she couldn’t dance anymore.
 Sure, Heather always put on a happy face, but eventually, it got to her.

 “I should have seen it coming,” she said to me with tears in her eyes.

 During the gathering after the funeral, Emily revealed that she’d name her new collection after her sister.
 It was to honor her memory, she said.

-In the month to follow the collection turned out to be a huge success.
-Not financially of course, but the positive reception was overwhelming.
+In the month to follow, the collection turned out to be an enormous success.
+Not financially, of course, but the positive reception was overwhelming.
 Many people, both friends and strangers, urged her to put them up for sale online.

 Emily’s career in fashion was going well.
 That was until I uncovered the truth.

 By now my internship was over, and I was living in the dorms again.
 One day I couldn’t access my Facebook account.